Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Experimental Results

 We evaluate retrieval effectiveness on two publicly available code search corpora: CodeSearchNet~\cite{husain2019} (CSN) and the Neural Code Search Evaluation Dataset~\cite{li2019} (NCS).
 The statistics of both datasets are shown in Table~\ref{table:datastat}.

-\textbf{Automatic evaluation:} CodeSearchNet~\cite{husain2019} consists of 99 natural language queries with their respective relevant code snippets.
-The Neural Code Search (NCS) Evaluation Dataset~\cite{li2019} contains 287 Stack Overflow questions and code answer pairs on topics related to Android programming.
+\textbf{Automatic evaluation:} CodeSearchNet~\cite{husain2019} consists of 99 natural language queries with their respective relevant code snippets annotated by experts with moderate agreement (Cohen's kappa of 0.47).
+The Neural Code Search (NCS) Evaluation Dataset~\cite{li2019} contains 287 Stack Overflow questions and code answer pairs on topics related to Android programming, where each of code answer has at least an up-vote and been manually reviewed.
 As we are interested in code-to-code recommendation we use the paired natural language-code snippet pairs in these datasets to generate groundtruth code-code snippet pairs.
 To generate our groundtruth dataset we consider as relevant snippets with the same natural language question.
 This permits us to measure both precision and recall of retrieval, which was not possible with the micro-benchmarking methodology employed by the Aroma authors~\cite{luan2019}.
 With related code snippet clusters formed in this way, we randomly choose one snippet from the cluster as the query and consider the remaining snippets as part of our database over which retrieval for that query is performed.
 We remove duplicate snippets by computing the SHA1 hash of the snippet's feature vector instead of a hash of the entire code snippet, where, for example, the same snippets but with different local variable naming or docstrings will be filtered out.